 Submissions were made in 15 categories, including for awards sponsored by UNESCO, UNICEF Eastern Caribbean Area Office, The Embassy of the United

 States of America, Bridgetown and SAGICOR.
-This year, nine awards were also given in honour of some of the inductees in the CBU Hall of Fame.
+This year, nine awards were also given in honour of some of the inductees in the CBU Caribbean Media Hall Of Fame.

 Great Belize Productions Ltd. took five awards in television categories.
 They include: